What laws affect government recordkeeping in Victoria?

-Victorian Government agencies come under a number of laws which regulate the creation, management and disposal close disposal Definition A range of processes associated with implementing appraisal decisions which are documented in disposal authorities or other instruments. of information.
+Victorian Government agencies come under a number of laws which regulate the creation, management and disposal of information.

 The Public Records Act 1973 (PR Act) sets specific requirements for the effective management of public records, and provides the governing framework for Public Record Office Victoria and the Keeper of Public Records.

 Each individual government agency will be affected differently by these laws.
 Your agency should investigate how these laws apply specifically to them.

 Does the Public Records Act 1973 apply to my agency?